waku-org/nwaku/docs/tutorial/db-migration.md

 Each update should be accompanied by a migration script to move the content of the old version of the database to the new version.
 The script MUST be added to the respective folder as explained in [Migration Folder Structure](#migration-folder-structure) with the proper naming as given in [ Migration Script Naming](#migration-file-naming).

-Migration works by checking the `user_version` pragma of the database against the desired `user_version` of the application.
-In case that the database `user_version` is behind the most recent version, the migration will take place in which a series of migration scripts located in the folder will be executed to bring the database to the most updated version.
+The migration is invoked whenever the database `user_version` is behind the [user_version](https://github.com/status-im/nim-waku/blob/master/waku/v2/node/storage/migration/migration_types.nim) of the application.
+The respective migration scripts located in the [migrations folder](https://github.com/status-im/nim-waku/tree/master/waku/v2/node/storage/migration) will be executed to upgrade the database from its old version to the latest version.

 ## Migration Folder Structure
 The [migrations folder](https://github.com/status-im/nim-waku/tree/master/waku/v2/node/storage/migration) is structured as below.